Positive mental attitude: Psychology

 PMA is under the umbrella of positive psychology.
 In positive psychology, high self-efficacy can help in gaining learned optimism which ultimately leads to PMA.
 PMA is considered an internal focus of control that influences external factors.
 Research has shown that through emotional intelligence training and positive psychology therapy, a person's attitudes and perceptions can be modified to improve one's personal and professional life.

 Sports

 A study of Major League Baseball players indicated that a key component that separates major league players from the minor leagues and all other levels is their ability to develop mental characteristics and mental skills.
 Among them were mental toughness, confidence, maintaining a positive attitude, dealing with failure, expectations, and positive self-talk.

 Health

-Well-meaning friends in the US and similar cultures routinely encourage people with cancer to maintain a positive attitude.
+Well-meaning friends in the US and similar cultures routinely encourage people with Disease to maintain a positive attitude.
 However, although a positive attitude confers some immediate advantages and is more comfortable for other people, it does not result in a greater chance of cure or longer survival times.

 A study done with HIV-positive individuals found that a high health self-efficacy, a task-oriented coping style, and a positive mental attitude were strong predictors for a health-promoting lifestyle which has a significant effect on overall health (coping and surviving).